dinatih/dinatih/README.md

 ![Profile Picture](https://avatars.githubusercontent.com/u/309161?v=4)

-## A Web Developer Life with love ❤ for Ruby, Rails, GitHub, PostgreSQL, Heroku and Bootstrap !
+## A Web Developer Life with love ❤ for Ruby 💎, Rails 🛤️, GitHub 📋, PostgreSQL 🗃️, Heroku ⚙️ and Bootstrap 📱!

 **38 year old**, with a passion for Web App Development and Freestyle Football ⚽️, domiciled in **Paris** 13th (near BNF, Station F), **France**.